f5devcentral/f5-automation-config-converter/FAQ.md

 Due to the more-restrictive AS3 schema, there are two transformations applied to object names while they are being converted.
 Each transformation has the potential to introduce new collisions.

 ### What else do I need to know?
-  - Object names over 194 characters in length will be trimmed.
+  - Object names over 194 characters in length will be trimmed
   - Only the noted BIG-IP configuration object types are supported
   - Coverage of configuration objects will increase over time
   - ACC will be delivered via container-based packaging
-  - Given it is for internal-use only, there are no current plans to release this tool as open source
   - ACC maps /Common to /Common/Shared
   - TCL iApps are not supported